godotengine/godot-docs/classes/class_collisionpolygon.rst

 | *Getter* | get_polygon()      |
 +----------+--------------------+

 Array of vertices which define the polygon.

-Note that the returned value is a copy of the original.
+**Note:** The returned value is a copy of the original.
 Methods which mutate the size or properties of the return value will not impact the original polygon.
 To change properties of the polygon, assign it to a temporary variable and make changes before reassigning the ``polygon`` member.